RMLatDIBRIS/RMLatDIBRIS.github.io/examples/solution-exclusive-resource.md

 ---
 # Solution

-Which of the following traces is correct (that is, verdict **True** is returned by the monitor) according to the specification `exclusive`
+Which of the following traces is correct (that is, verdict **True** is returned by the monitor) according to the specification *exclusive*?

 ```js
 // exclusive